The Season of Wet Wading

 When you need to keep your gear totally dry in the wettest environments.

-The small is a great daypack while the large is best for anglers who carry a whole lot of gear, or are even headed out for a few days.
+The large Waypoints Backpack is great for anglers who carry a whole lot of gear or even pack light but intend to spend a few days in the backcountry.

 This pack is the big daddy for pack-in adventurers at 1831 cubic inches.
 Can be used as a solid overnight bag.

-A completely submersible pack…in case that box canyon gets so tight that you have to swim it!
+A completely submersible pack…in case the box canyon you are hiking up gets so tight that you have to swim it!

 No this is not a backpack…it is a backpack add-on.
-The Medicine Bow Chest Pack comes with modular design docks allowing compatibility with Fishpond backpacks…including the previous three: the Black Canyon, Westwater Roll Top, and Bitch Creek.
+The Medicine Bow Chest Pack comes with modular design docks allowing compatibility with Fishpond backpacks: the Black Canyon or Thunderhead Submersible Backpack.
 Strap to the back for your hike and then to the front when you are ready to fish!

 When it comes to wet wading season, sometimes we don’t want to be fumbling with 6 different fly boxes in our pack.
 It is nice to go light with one pocket sized box that will hold everything we need for a day (or two) on the water.
 Just throw that box in a shirt pocket and go!